git-moss/ConvertWithMoss/README-FORMATS.md

 ### Destination Options

+* Options to write/update [WAV Chunk Information](#wav-chunk-information)

+## Waldorf Quantum MkI, MkII / Iridium / Iridium Core

+This family of Waldorf synthesizers supports the playback of multi-samples.
+One preset can contain 2 layers.
+A layer is a complete preset in itself and simply concatenates 2 single presets.
+Each preset can have up to 3 oscillators of which each oscillator can contain its own multi-sample.
+If this format is used as the source it produces 1 or 2 output presets, one for each layer.
+If used as the destination format, each group of the source multi-sample is applied to one of the 3 oscillators.
+If the source contains more than 3 groups, all zones of the additional groups are added to the multi-sample of the 3rd oscillator.

+### Destination Options

-* 'Re-sample to 16bit/44.1kHz': If enabled, samples will be resampled to 16bit and 44.1kHz.
+* Re-sample to 16bit/44.1kHz: If enabled, samples will be resampled to 16bit and 44.1kHz.
 While the device can play higher resolutions as well it might impact the performance.
 * Options to write/update [WAV Chunk Information](#wav-chunk-information)

-## WAV files
+## Sample files (AIFF, FLAC, NCW, OGG, WAV)

 If WAV is selected as the source format, all WAV files located in the same folder are considered as a part of one multisample.
 You can also select a top folder.
 If you do so, all sub-folders are checked for potential multisample folders.